Diwali A Renowned and Auspicious Festival

 When Is Diwali Celebrated?

-The festival of Diwali is celebrated during Kartika month, every year in India.
+The Diwali festival is celebrated during Kartika month, every year in India.
 In other words, it takes place on the 15th day of Kartik month, based on the data of the Hindu lunar calendar.

 Why Is Diwali Celebrated?